Daemoen/lark/README.md

 ## To test
-When this container is ran successfully you should see the dpkg result for curl and the echo "This script is totally running!".
+When this container has run successfully you should see the dpkg result for curl and the echo "This script is totally running!".

 We will execute `docker run yourimagename/yourtag` first, and then inspect it.